jpizza10/lisp-with-c/chapter3/chapter-3-notes.md

 ## Chapter 3

 #### Programs
-* A program of C consist only of function definitions and structure definitions.
+* A program written in C consists only of function definitions and structure definitions.
     * A C source file will contain functions and types.
-These functions can call other functions or themselves.
+    * Functions are able to call other functions or can potentially call itself "recursion".
-    * Functions can call external libraries using "include" files and this external function calling allows for complexity in C.
+    * Functions can call external libraries using "include" files.
+This adds complexity to C.
-    * A C program will always start with the execution of the **main** function. i.e. int main(void).
+    * A C program will always start with the execution of the **main** function written as > int main(void).

 #### Variables